yohasebe/code-packager/README.md

 # Code Packager for LLMs

-**Bridging the Gap Between Code and AI**
+**Bridging the Gap Between Complex Codebase 🖥️ and AI 🤖**

 Package your codebase into a JSON file, ready to be analyzed and understood by large language models (LLMs) like GPT-4, Claude, Command R, and Gemini.

-This project provides a bash script, `code-packager.sh`, that simplifies the process of preparing your code for interaction with LLMs.
+This project provides a bash script, `code-packager`, that simplifies the process of preparing your code for interaction with LLMs.
 By converting your code into a structured format, you unlock the potential for advanced analysis, code generation, and insightful interactions with AI.

 ### Features